 Teacher Education Oral History Project

 The collection serves as a resource for many audiences.
-Alumni can visit the collection to reminisce by clicking on interview narratives from administrators, faculty, and fellow students.
+Alumni can reminisce by viewing interviews from administrators, faculty, and fellow students.
 Researchers can visit the collection to study the historical developments in teacher education.
-Current students can also visit to examine the oral history as part of their preparation to teach.
-Faculty will find the oral history collection an excellent resource for courses in the foundations of education and in curriculum and pedagogy.
+Current students can examine the oral history as part of their preparation to teach.
+Faculty will find the collection an excellent resource for courses in the foundations of curriculum and pedagogy.